IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \section{Experiments}

-To verify the effectiveness of the IE-GAN framework, we experiment with its algorithmic implementation on several generative tasks and present the results in this section.
-The experiments show that IE-GAN can achieve competitive performance with high efficiency.
+To verify the effectiveness of the IE-GAN framework, we {conducted extensive experiments} with its algorithmic implementation on several generative tasks{,} and {we} present the results in this section.
+The experiments show that IE-GAN can achieve {a} competitive performance with high efficiency.
 In addition, we analyze some details of the method.